Smithfield, New South Wales: Colonial expansion

 A national school building was established in January 1851, and it still is one of the state's oldest public school buildings.
 In the 1860s, Smithfield was mostly populated by vine growers, gardeners, wood timber cutters, orchards and tanneries.
 In 1866, Smithfield was a postal village lying on fertile lands in the Parish of Saint Luke and had a population of 500 people in a land that was reasonably woody.
 The village featured one Church of England (the first service in the wider area) and a Baptist chapel, in addition to two hotels called the ‘Lucky Bushman’ and ‘The Smithfield Inn’.
 Residents in the area were mostly farmers, fruit growers and workers at hide-tanning factories.

 In 1871, the township had 264 residents.
 In the late 1880s, Smithfield was a prominent town in the areas, and it expanded in population due to the significant construction project of the Prospect reservoir.
 A slab cottage built in 1880 in what was the Queen's Square site (now Chifley Street) still remains in the area, in addition to being listed on the Fairfield City Council Heritage List since 1997.
 In 1887, J.a.M.
 Mclean established a vineyard called 'Kaluna' on The Horsley Drive until the land was subdivided in 1959.
-(Note: Today, his vineyard is a suburban street called Kaluna Avenue and a nature reserve at the street's northern end just near Prospect Creek.)
+(Note: Today, McLean's vineyard occupies the site of Kaluna Avenue, with a nature reserve at the northern end of the street near Prospect Creek.)